Senior NodeJS Engineer

 - Work with Product teams to shape inbound ideas into reality.

-- Or 8+ years relevant industry experience
+- A number of years relevant industry experience

 - Experience with Continuous Delivery